dhermes/bezier/docs/curve-curve-intersection.rst

 .. image:: images/test_curves21_and_22.png
    :align: center

-For higher degree, intersections, the error starts to get a little larger.
+For higher degree intersections, the error starts to get a little larger.

 .. doctest:: intersect-15-25